CanonicalLtd/maas-docs/en/manage-ha.md

 ## Rack controller HA

-Multiple rack controllers are necessary to acheive high availability.
+Multiple rack controllers are necessary to achieve high availability.
 Please see [Rack controller][install-rackd] to learn how to install rack controllers.

 ### Multiple region endpoints